-As always, I hope you enjoy today’s holidays and observances, a music link to Perez Prado, factoids of interest for this day in history, hoping for a relaxing and soothing illutation, a relevant quote from Tommie Smith, secure in the knowledge that if you want to find a gift for any memorable events like Fathers’ Day, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Bette Midler, factoids of interest for this day in history, the fact that your diet is working and you are blessed with marcidity, and a relevant quote by from Lt.
+Col Robert Wolverton on D-Day, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in: